Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 07. Wall of Names, 39 (pl.
 10L), calls her Marie-Marguerite SEMER niece [of Jean-Baptiste LEBLANC], & lists her with her uncle & his wife; Robichaux, Acadians in St.-Malo, 728-29, her birth/baptismal record, calls her Marie-Marguerite SEMER, gives her parents' names, says she was the goddaughter of Jean-Baptiste DAIGLE & Élizabeth LANDRY, & that her family resided at St.-Servan from 1763-72; Hébert, D., Acadian Families in Exile 1785, 66-67, calls her Marie-Marguerite SEMER, nièce au dit [Jean-Bte LEBLANC], age 19, on the embarkation list, does not include her on the debarkation list, calls her Marie-Marguerite SEMER, his [Jean-Baptiste LEBLANC's] niece, age 19, on the complete listing, & says she was in the 5th Family aboard L'Amitié with her uncle & his wife; NOAR, 4:265, 285 (SLC, M5, 44), her marriage record, calls her Maria Margarita SEMAIRE, calls her husband Antonio RIMBEAU, "native of Marseilles," gives her & his parents' names, & says the witnesses to her marriage were Vicente LLORCA & Josef MARTINEZ.

-Exactly how was she kin to Jean-Baptiste LEBLANC?
-Why didn't she travel with her father & older sisters, who crossed to LA on the same ship?
-Maybe she did & was only listed with the LEBLANCs at debarkation.
+Why did she travel with her uncle Jean-Baptiste LEBLANC & not with her father & older sisters, who crossed to LA on the same ship?
+Maybe she did & was only listed with her uncle & aunt at debarkation.

-She & her husband disappear from New Orleans church records during the late colonial period, nor do they appear in South Louisiana church records outside of the city during the antebellum period.
+She & her husband disappear from New Orleans church records during the late colonial period, nor do they reappear in South LA church records outside of the city during the antebellum period.
 So where did they go?
 Did they remain in the city & have no children?